Cynthia Felice

 Cynthia Felice (born October 12, 1942 in Chicago, Illinois) is an American science fiction writer.
 She is best known for her complex, carefully plotted stories and expansive universes.

-Her first novel, Godsfire, and her first short story, "David and Lindy", were published in 1978.
+Her first novel, Godsfire, and her first short Story within a story, "David and Lindy", were published in 1978.
 She and Connie Willis have co-written three novels, that are often considered young adult fiction, according to Willis.

 Cynthia Felice is also a writing workshop enthusiast, and is considered an expert in many aspects of science fiction world-building.
 She has been included in several panels discussing future status symbols, dystopian fashion and next generation weapons.